 "Ellers, on the west side of this parish [Sedgley], is a pleasing specimen of the taste of S. Fereday, Esq. in ornamental gardening: several varieties of the most delicious and highly flavoured fruits are cultivated in great profusion."

-The new residence was built of stone from the nearby quarries, ironmaster John Turton Fereday commissioned the house in 1821 after the land was purchased from Viscount Dudley and Ward in 1820.
+John Turton Fereday commissioned the house in 1821 after the land was purchased from Viscount Dudley and Ward in 1820, the building was completed in 1824.

-Sited on a rise overlooking the present Ellowes Hall School, the Hall had extensive views of the Shropshire countryside.
+The Hall was built of Gornal Stone and sited on a rise overlooking where the present Ellowes Hall School stands, and had extensive views of the Shropshire countryside.

 A succession of owners followed.